Kuruvadweep or the ‘Kuruva Island’ is a cluster of scenic islets in the Kabini River in

-Once into the island with required permission, visitors can go for trekking, bird watching, and wildlife spotting within Kuruvadweep.
-The island has a nearby picnic spot that attracts a major chunk of the crowd.
+Once into the island with required permission, visitors can go for trekking, bird watching,

 1. By Road: